 Also, smileys guide the users’ attention, because who wouldn’t want to look at those smiley faces.
 Using them properly to support your message can enhance the story of your brand.

 To be on the safe side, you can always use social mimicry.
 That involves using emoji in your business communication only when another person does so.
-If the their tone is formal, it could be wise to exclude emojis and save them until you’ve become more familiar with that person.
+If

 Using Emojis in Business Communication